Symbian9/qmapshack-doc-wiki/AdvProjects.md

 * `QMS` files (proprietary efficient binary data format)
 * `SQLite` or `MySQL` databases

-QMS can load data from file with these types types and also from
+QMS can load data from files with these types and also from

 * `FIT` files (used by Garmin fitness devices),
 * `TCX` files (Garmin Training Center XML),